josephmcgovern-wf/lp-podcast/README.md

 name, description, date, etc) along with the audio file necessary.
 The audio file gets uploaded to a folder in the podcast bucket and the rss feed xml file gets updated with the episode content, pointing to the new audio file.

+### Future improvements

+* Add unit tests
+* More thoughtfully consider the wsgi server & its configuration
+* Support other podcast apps (right now only iTunes is supported)
+* Write a tiny script to assist in spinning up new podcasts
+    * Friendly script for building out rss.xml
+    * This could be expanded to creating the project, assigning permissions, creating bucket, etc.

 ### Deploying a new podcast appspot